tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 “Not much more.
 We’re just about here,” he said.
-“All you really need to know is that they put me here to protect the island, and she’s a threat.
-Simple as.”
+“All you really need to know is that they put me here to protect the island, and she’s a threat.”